msikma/autoesv/readme.md

 <img src="https://raw.githubusercontent.com/msikma/autoesv/master/resources/example_2.png">

-As you can see, the eggs have been copied to subdirectories by ESV.
+As you can see, the eggs have been copied to subdirectories by ESV, and sorted by generation.

 #### PK6/PK7 directory

 If you supply the `--pk-dir` flag when running the script, two directories `PK6` and `PK7` will sit at the top of the hierarchy (inside the 'out' directory), in case you prefer them separate.
+This is recommended.
+If you don't pass this flag, generation 6 and 7 eggs will be placed together in the same ESV subdirectory.

 ### Links